David-patrick-chuks/Nigerian-University-Assignment-Helper-API/README.md

 ### API Info
 - `GET /api/info`

-### Generate Assignment (File Download)
+### Generate Assignment (Unified, with Job Status)
 - `POST /api/assignments/generate`

-### Generate Assignment (JSON)
-- `POST /api/assignments/generate-json`

-### Generate Multi-Section Assignment (NEW)
-- `POST /api/assignments/generate-multisection`
-- **Description:** Generate a long assignment by providing an array of section prompts.
-The API will call Gemini for each section, combine the results, and return a single document.
+- **Description:** Generate an assignment file (doc, docx, pdf, txt).
+For large assignments (more than 3 pages or 1500 words), the API will process the request as a background job and return a `jobId` immediately.
+For small assignments, the file is returned directly.
 - **Request Body Example:**
 ```json
 {